Deep Space Research Platform

 |---|---|---|

-voyager1.nginx.conf | voyager1_project/ | Nginx reverse proxy + security headers |
+deep_space_portal.nginx.conf | deep_space_portal/ | Nginx reverse proxy + security headers |

 voyager1.service | /etc/systemd/system/ (EC2) | systemd service definition |

-requirements.txt | voyager1_project/ | Python dependencies |
+requirements.txt | voyager1_project/ | Science-only dependencies |

 schema.sql | deep_space_db/ | Database DDL |